MayBeLaterOrNot/lynx-toolkit/Source/WikiT/README.md

   /template      Specifies the output template.
   /stylesheet    Specifies the output stylesheet.
   /define        Defines a conditional variable.
-  /$key          Defines a key to be replaced by the specified value.
+  /$key          Defines "$key" to be replaced by the specified value.
 ```